 On August 26, 1883, the volcano Krakatoa unleashed one of the most violent eruptions in recorded history.
 It produced an explosion 10,000 times more powerful than the bomb dropped on Hiroshima.
-The blast pushed debris and smoke 6 miles above into the stratosphere, darkening the sky covering a 300 mile radius.
-Surrounding islands were hit by devastating tsunami waves reaching 120 feet in height.
-The damage was catastrophic with more than 36,000 lives lost.
+The blast pushed debris and smoke 6 miles into the stratosphere, darkening the sky over a 300-mile radius.
+A devastating tsunami hit surrounding islands with waves reaching 120 feet in height.
+The catastrophic damage cost more than 36,000 lives.

-Stuff happens below the surface in the same way when we are wronged, hurt, offended, or violated.
+When the heat under the earth was covered by cooled magma, the earth became like a pressure cooker.
+It couldn’t contain what was beneath it.
+Stuff happens below the surface in the same way within us when we are wronged, hurt, offended, or violated.
 Pressing it down deep and bottling it up doesn’t make it go away.
-It acts as a pressure cooker as bitterness builds in intensity before exploding, causing terrible damage.
-We need to get away from the dysfunction of bottling up emotions and teach our kids to do the same.
+That also works like a pressure cooker as bitterness builds in intensity before exploding, causing terrible damage.
+We need to turn away from the dysfunction of bottling up emotions and teach our kids to do the same.
 Here are 5 alternatives to bottling it up.

 Be ready.
-If you tell them ways they have wronged you, their natural instinct will be to turn it back to you.
+If you tell others the ways they have wronged you, their natural instinct will be to turn it back to you.
 They may even present a whole list of past grievances.
 Stop the cycle right away by accepting it.
 Don’t defend.
-Hopefully they will be mature enough to follow your lead.
+Hopefully, they will be mature enough to follow your lead.
 You don’t have to plead guilty for things outside of your responsibility.
 Express remorse that they were hurt or offended and leave it there.

 Encourage a dialogue of what went wrong and how future offenses can be avoided.
 Listen just as much as you talk.
-Put aside being right or pinning them down.
-Have the ultimate goal be to come to an understanding.
+Put aside being right or pinning others down.
+The ultimate goal is to come to mutual understanding.

-Nurturing or even letting feelings of anger and negativity towards someone remain is like not treating a venomous snake bite.
+Nurturing feelings of anger and negativity toward someone is like not treating a venomous snake bite.
 It will poison your health and relationships.
 Instead, release them in forgiveness.
 Don’t let your heart continue to prosecute.
 It was made for a better purpose.

-Sound off: How do you keep from bottling things up?
+Sound off: How do you keep from bottling up emotions?